TakumaKira/MarkdownEditor/how-to-deploy-this-to-GCP.md

 For ` (Default) Host and path rule for any unmatched `:

 - Action: `Redirect the client to different host/path`
+- Redirect response code: `303 - See Other`
 - HTTPS redirect: Check `Enable`

 After create this load balancer, you will see the access to `http://<YOUR-DOMAIN>` is redirected to `https://<YOUR-DOMAIN>`.